 - If the vehicle is covered with snow, start it remotely or schedule preconditioning to melt snow, and brush off any remaining snow before driving to eliminate extra weight and drag.

-Electric vehicles should also be parked in a garage whenever possible to shield them from colder temperatures, according to Walker.
+Park in a garage whenever possible to shield EVs from colder temperatures, according to Walker.

 “They also should be plugged in when parked,” Walker said.
 “In cold temperatures, the vehicle uses power from the charger to heat the battery.
 Keeping it plugged in can ensure the battery remains charged.”